 - Check the settings you have entered.
 If you want to change anything, you can return to any of the configuration screens to alter the options.

 After completing the configuration wizard you are presented with a user synchronization status screen, showing the progress and results of the setup.

 - Close the Setup Complete screen.

 Unlike Windows and Mac with single print system environments, Linux is a more complex environment with a choice of print system implementations.
 At this stage some manual printer configuration is required.
 See Linux print queue integration and follow the steps for integrating with the print queues in your environment before returning to this section and following on with the next step.

 Printers hosted on a machine other than the PaperCut NG server, require additional installation steps to be configured as 'secondary' servers.
 See Configuring secondary print servers and locally attached printers for details.

-Step 6 - Sharing Client Software
+Step 6 - Sharing the User Client software

 The PaperCut NG client software is located in the directory [app-path]/client.
 It is useful to share this directory over the network so workstations can access/install the client application.
 Common sharing methods include: